 Waterfront Station - Downtown Vancouver

-The terminal point for the Canada Line, SkyTrain, West Coast Express and Seabus, Waterfront Station is also one of the most haunted places in Vancouver.
-Built in 1915, security guards and after-hours workers have long reported strange happenings at Waterfront Station, including ghosts, moving furniture, and phantom footsteps.Continue to 5 of 5 below.
+Today it's alive with the bustle of busy commuters as the terminal point for the Canada Line, SkyTrain, West Coast Express and Seabus, but Waterfront Station is also one of the most haunted places in Vancouver.
+Built in 1915, the station has seen a lot of people (and ghosts) pass through the halls.
+Security guards and after-hours workers have long reported strange happenings at Waterfront Station, including ghost sightings, unexplained accounts of moving furniture, and phantom footsteps.Continue to 5 of 5 below.

 05 of 05

 Vancouver Ghost Resources & Haunted Tours